domijan/kh/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-Rather than operating at the individual island level, this can be done at a higher level by changing an argument in the function.
+Rather than operating at the individual island level, this can be done at a higher provincial level by changing an argument in the function.

 ``` r